VW cheat software was switched on in Europe - Sueddeutsche Zeitung

-FRANKFURT (Reuters) - Volkswagen’s (VOWG_p.DE) software used to cheat emissions tests was switched on in diesel vehicles in Europe, German daily Sueddeutsche Zeitung reported on Thursday, citing Volkswagen.
+FRANKFURT, Oct 8 (Reuters) - Volkswagen’s software used to cheat emissions tests was switched on in diesel vehicles in Europe, German daily Sueddeutsche Zeitung reported on Thursday, citing Volkswagen.

 The German carmaker admitted last month to cheating U.S. emissions tests and has since said about 11 million cars worldwide had the software installed.
 But the company has stopped short of saying whether the software was switched on in vehicles outside the United States.